I'll Never Find Another You

-"I'll Never Find Another You" is a 1964 single by The Seekers, which reached No. 1 in the United Kingdom in February 1965.
-It was The Seekers' first UK-released single, and it was the second-best-selling of 1965 in the UK.
+"I'll Never Find Another You" is a 1964 single by the Australian folk-influenced pop group the Seekers.
+It reached No. 1 in the United Kingdom in February 1965.
+It was The Seekers' first UK-released single, and the second most-popular of 1965 in the UK.
 The song was also popular in the United States, reaching peaks of No. 4 pop and No. 2 easy listening on the Billboard Hot 100 charts.
+The B-Side was the gospel song, "Open Up The Pearly Gates."

-The track was written and produced by Tom Springfield, who was also responsible for most of The Seekers' subsequent hits.
+The track was written and produced by Tom Springfield, who was also responsible for most of the Seekers' subsequent hits.

-It received a 1967 US revival as a country music No. 1 by Sonny James.
+It experienced a 1967 US revival as a country music No. 1 by Sonny James.

 In July 2018, the tune was featured in a Westpac bank TV advertisement in Australia, covered by Julia Jacklin.

 The song was added to the National Film and Sound Archive of Australia's Sounds of Australia registry in 2011.